Hospice & Palliative Care in Caldwell County

 How Does Dementia Progress Over Time?

-Dementia typically progresses in stages, starting with mild symptoms and gradually worsening over time.
+Dementia typically progresses in stages, beginning with mild symptoms and gradually changing over time.
 Early-stage dementia involves memory loss and confusion, while mid-stage dementia can include difficulty with daily tasks and behavioral changes.
-In the later stages, individuals may need full-time care and assistance with basic activities.
+In later stages, individuals may need full-time care and assistance with basic activities.
+Our care team provides support and guidance throughout this journey.

 • How is Hospice Care Funded?